Coupling of plasmons to the two-magnon continuum in antiferromagnets: Conclusion and discussion

 \section{Conclusion and discussion}

 We have shown in this work that plasmons couple to the spin-zero two-magnon continuum in antiferromagnetic thin films with a finite bond polarization.
-This allows a plasmon to excite and annihilate magnon pairs and thus couple to the spin-zero two-magnon continuum.
-We find that the plasmon mode decays as it enters the Van Hove singulariy at the upper edge of the spin-zero two-magnon continuum, and is renormalized upon exiting the continuum again.
-Furthermore, we predict that the strong coupling regime could potentially be achieved in Rutile and quasi-two-dimensional antiferromagnets.
+We find that the plasmon mode decays as it enters the Van Hove singularity at the upper edge of the spin-zero two-magnon continuum, and is renormalized upon exiting the continuum again.
+Furthermore, we predict that the ultrastrong and potentially deep-strong coupling regime could be reached in Rutile and quasi-two-dimensional antiferromagnets---providing a new platform to study ultrastrong light-matter coupling.

 One could reasonably ask the question if the large plasmon self-energies are not due to a failure of the perturbation theory used to obtain the self-energy expressions.
 Firstly, we note that we have neglected here the magnon self-energies which also arise from the same coupling Hamiltonian \cref{eq:Hc-AFM-final}.
 We show however in \cref{app:self-energies-magnon} that the decay of a magnon into a plasmon and a magnon is kinematically not allowed, due to the strong mismatch in wavelength between the magnons and plasmons---and thus the magnon self-energy vanishes.
 Up to second order in the plasmon electric field $\bm E_{\bm q}$ our theory is therefore complete.
 This leaves diagrams which are of higher order in $\bm E_{\bm q}$ to potentially renormalize the coupling of the plasmon to the spin-zero two-magnon continuum.
 However, since $\bm E_{\bm q}$ is typically small, we do not expect this effect to be significant.
 This leaves the magneto-optical couplings which are typically considered in two-magnon Raman scattering, which are quadratic in plasmon operators.
-We show in \cref{app:self-energies-magnon} that these self energies have a reduced phase space available and we thus expect this self energy to be significantly weaker.
+We show in \cref{app:magneto-optic} that these self energies have a reduced phase space available and we thus expect this self energy to be significantly weaker.
 We note however that the Raman scattering will be the leading contribution if all bonds are inversion symmetric, since in that case the polarization operator $\bm \pi$ vanishes.

 As a first step, we have considered a heterostructure of a 2DEG and an insulating AFM, such that the magnons and plasmon are separated in space and couple through the plasmons electric field.
 We also expect that within a metallic antiferromagnet, which could host both plasmons and magnons, the same coupling could occur, as was already shown by Ref.~\cite{ghoshPlasmonmagnonInteractionsTwodimensional2023} for metallic ferromagnets.
 Here the coupling would potentially be enlarged, since the plasmons and magnons are no longer physically separated.